vestigiastudios/alienite/content/home/story.md

  css_class = ""
 +++

 You have had a problem in the middle of a space travel and your ship has been destroyed on a planet in the solar system that you do not know.

-You discover a disturbing mineral with fantastic properties, which you call alienite...
-Perhaps you can use it to return home, but wait!
+You discover a disturbing mineral with fantastic properties, which you call alienite.
+Perhaps you can use it to return home...

+Wait!
 You're not alone!
 The aliens are not going to let you go just like that.